 Rajasthan—the Land of Kings—is truly a king among the lands!
 Be it eco-tourism, Wildlife Sanctuary Tourism or Spiritual Tourism, this state remains an unparalleled destination for tourists of all kinds.
+Visiting any national park in Rajasthan is a treat for adventure travellers.
 It ranks among the top tourist spots in the Indian subcontinent even among the tens and thousands of foreign tourists as well.
 It is not an exaggeration to say that no foreign tourist to India returns their respective homes without visiting Rajasthan.

-Several National Parks in Rajasthan are the centre of attraction and thus see millions of tourists throughout the year.
-Rajasthan is a land of extravagant palaces and forts apart from being equally famous for its exquisite flora and fauna.
+Several National Parks in Rajasthan are the centre of attraction and thus see millions of tourists throughout the year and there are 20 total national parks in Rajasthan.
 Also known for its rich culture and heritage, there are many things on display even to this day.
-Its vibrant traditions are a treat to watch and savour.
-Valour and spirit of nationalism runs through this land and in its people.
+Its vibrant traditions are a treat to watch and savor.
+Valor and spirit of nationalism run through this land and in its people.

-This sprawling National Park in Rajasthan is spread over 282 sq. km.
+The sprawling National Park stretches over 282 sq. km.
 It had been originally established as the Sawai Madhopur Game Sanctuary by the Indian Government in the year 1955.
 But later, it was converted into Project Tiger Reserve in the year 1973 with the declaration of it to become a National Park from November 1980.
 The adjoining forest area was declared as the Sawai Man Singh Sanctuary and Keladevi Sanctuary respectively.

 Another distinctive feature of this National Park in Rajasthan is the Ranthambore Fort.
 Standing at about 700 feet from the ground; this 10th-century fortress is situated inside the park and also houses 3 temples which are dedicated to Lord Ganesh, Lord Shiva and Lord Ram.